automatika-robotics/embodied-agents/README.md

 `pip install 'attrs>=23.2.0' numpy-quaternion`

-For ROS versions >= 'humble', you can install EmbodiedAgents with your package manager.
+For ROS versions >= 'jazzy', you can install EmbodiedAgents with your package manager.
 For example on Ubuntu:

 `sudo apt install ros-$ROS_DISTRO-automatika-embodied-agents`